Olfaction

 np.ndarray

-The odor intensity readings from the environment as a (k, n) NumPy array where k is the dimension of the odor signal and n is the number of odor sensors (usally n=4: 2 antennae + 2 maxillary palps).
+The odor intensity readings from the environment as a (k, n) NumPy array where k is the dimension of the odor signal and n is the number of odor sensors (usually n=4: 2 antennae + 2 maxillary palps).

 BaseArena.odor_dimensions